 Private, 183rd Company, Machine Gun Corps (Infantry), (Service Number: 89978)

-Alfred ‘Fred’ John Morris was born in Cardiff on 22 Apr 1898 to Alfred Joseph Morris, a marine engine fitter, and Annie Morris nee Jones, both originally from Cardiff.
+Alfred ‘Fred’ John Morris was born in Cardiff on 22 Apr 1898 to Alfred Joseph Morris, a marine engine fitter, and Annie Morris née Jones, both originally from Cardiff.
 The Morris family lived at 45 Manor Street Cardiff.
 Fred attended Allensbank Elementary school before going on to attend Howard Gardens school in 1909 and leaving in 1914 to work as a clerk.
 He enlisted in Cardiff and served initially with the Royal Army Service Corps before moving to the 183rd Company of the Machine Gun Corps (Infantry).
 He was killed in action on 6 Sep 1917 aged 19 at Ypres, Belgium.
 He has no known burial place.
 He is remembered on the Tyne Cot memorial in Belgium.
-He is also remembered on the Howard Gardens school memorial plaque and the Woodville Road Baptist church plaque.
+He is also remembered on the Howard Gardens school memorial plaque and the Woodville Road Baptist church plaque where the Morris family were members.
 He was remembered on the headstone of his grandparent’s grave at Cathays Cemetery (Plot V237/238) (now removed).
 The inscription on the headstone read ‘Faithful in life, fearless in death’.
 Commonwealth War Graves Commission record.

 WILLIAM EDGAR ALLIN